GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

+= Unreleased =

+* Enhancement: Added `Entry ID` as a sorting option.
+Useful when duplicate entry dates exist.

 = 1.11.3 on September 29, 2022 =

 * Enhancement: List fields column labels can now be manipulated by the `gfexcel_field_label` filter.